Sue retired from the Wells National Estuarine Research Reserve in August 2021. For stewardship questions, please contact Jacob Aman.

-Susan Bickford has been the reserve's GIS/Natural Resource Specialist since May 1999.
-Her duties include providing mapping support for southern Maine conservation and research organizations, providing digital data for area GIS users, training members and volunteers in the use of the mapping software and GPS/mobile units, mentoring GIS interns, and providing field support for research and stewardship activities.
+Susan Bickford was the reserve's GIS/Natural Resource Specialist since May 1999.
+Her duties included providing mapping support for southern Maine conservation and research organizations, providing digital data for area GIS users, training members and volunteers in the use of the mapping software and GPS/mobile units, mentoring GIS interns, and providing field support for research and stewardship activities.

-Her role as natural resource specialist includes managing habitat for threatened and endangered species such as the New England cottontail rabbit.
-She manages forest, field, and wetland habitats and works to control invasive species within them.
+Her role as natural resource specialist included managing habitat for threatened and endangered species such as the New England cottontail rabbit.
+She oversaw management of forest, field, and wetland habitats and worked to control invasive species within them.

-She is active in bringing the use of Unmanned Aerial Vehicle (UAV) technology to the reserve system as a tool for natural resource management and research.
-Sue is also the Safety Officer for the reserve.
+She was active in bringing the use of Unmanned Aerial Vehicle (UAV) technology to the reserve system as a tool for natural resource management and research.
+Sue was also the Safety Officer for the reserve.

 Susan holds a Master of Science for Resource Management and Conservation from Antioch New England University.
 She has a BA from the University of Southern Maine and an AA from Bucks County Community College.